 Important: It does not end up that you enforce your salary claim at any cost - because then you are soon on the hit list.
 Besides, you still have to work with the boss.
 The salary negotiation should be more of a game than a war.

 If you then start the actual negotiation with the boss, you should pay attention to some tips:

 - Start with a strong argument, then follow the weaker ones.
 But hold back at least one strong argument that you can use to respond to possible objections: "I am currently planning a new project that will bring great benefits to the company because ..."

-- Always respond to the boss.
-Sure, you're looking for more money, but also show that you only have the best for the business in mind.
-How about, for example, with such a sentence: "I have already achieved a lot for the company by gaining new customers.
-And I want to get involved even more.
-I will certainly be even more successful if I am even better motivated by an additional financial incentive ... "?
-On (counter) arguments of the boss can be entered by asking interested.
+- Always nice to the boss.
+Sure, you want more money, but also show that you are only the best for the company Sense to have.
+How about a sentence like this: “I have already achieved a lot for the company by winning new customers.
+And I want to get more involved.
+I will surely become even more successful if I am motivated even more by an additional financial incentive ... “?
+The boss's (counter) arguments can be addressed by asking interested questions.

 - Do not contradict immediately, if the boss does not agree with you: First agree with him in part, only then counter with a counter-argument.
 But avoid "yes-but" formulations that signal that you have not really picked up on your boss's arguments.
 Better: Use a connecting "and": "Of course you are right that the costs for the new IT system have already weighed heavily on our budget, and I can catch up on these costs with a quicker order processing, so a salary increase is quite possible .
 "Or," Yes, I know we have to save.
 And with my many ideas, I successfully contributed to the company's success last year.
 Should not that be rewarded? "